Workshops and Groups

 How to Find Your People: Making Friends and Building Successful Personal Relationships

 - To join: No pre-group consultation is necessary.
-Email the Counselling Service to check availability and reserve a place.
+Complete our Self-Referral Workshop Request Form to check availability and reserve a place.

 New to Oxford and haven’t yet found your people?
-Spent your first term/year working hard and now want to meet some kindred spirits?
-Still feel you are emerging from Covid times and not yet found your feet socially?
-Or maybe you’re just wondering how to make friends in this setting?
+Spent your first year here working hard and now finding it difficult to establish a friendship group?
+Feel you’ve been here a while and not yet found your feet socially?
+Or maybe just wondering how to make friends in this particular setting?

 - reflect on what you want from a friendship and what you can bring to one